 - The four pack of bulbs comes with two remotes, so if you’re hoping to install the bulbs at multiple different sites you may be better off buying individual bulbs with individual remotes.

 This four-pack of remote-controlled LED lightbulbs is a great choice for customizing the light settings in multiple rooms, or outfitting a lamp or light fixture with multiple bulbs.
 With 12 different color settings and a white light equivalent to 40 watts, whatever mood you’re trying to set with color can be easily customized.
-Timer settings and six brightness levels allow you to create a more relaxed, softly lit atmosphere to help you relax.

 Best WiFi-Connected Lightbulb